toolleeo/cli-apps/README.md

 * [dmidecode](https://www.nongnu.org/dmidecode/) - System information utility.
 * [dysk](https://dystroy.org/dysk) - A thing to get information on your mounted disks
 * [Fastfetch](https://github.com/LinusDierheimer/fastfetch) - Like neofetch, but much faster because written in C.
+* [ghfetch](https://github.com/orangekame3/ghfetch) - ghfetch is a CLI tool to fetch GitHub user information and show like neofetch.
 * [glances](https://nicolargo.github.io/glances/) - A comprehensive and detailed system monitoring tool; monitored parameters include: CPU, memory, load, process list, network interfaces, disk I/O, sensors, filesystems, docker, system info, uptime.
 * [htop](http://hisham.hm/htop/) - An interactive process viewer for Unix; improves the UI of `top`, by adding real-time meters and colors.
 * [HyFetch](https://github.com/hykilpikonna/hyfetch) - A fork of the abandoned [Neofetch](https://github.com/dylanaraps/neofetch), HyFetch displays information about your system next to an image, your OS logo, or any ASCII file of your choice.